 “Ten Things I Hate About You” is a cute and funny movie.
 We all want our dates to sweep us off our feet.
 But, we don’t want a date with 10 things we hate about them.
 That’s why it’s important to ask the right questions on the first date.
 You want to learn about your date but you don’t want to sound like a detective.
 So, how do you keep it light and fun but also learn about your date?
-Here are 20 questions to ask on a first date!
+Here are 20 first date questions that are funny, deep and spicy.

 What’s your favourite cuisine?
 What do you love to eat?

 As creative as initial dates can be, sitting down for food is universal.
 You want your date to plan a fun activity or a romantic walk, that’s for sure.
 But, you want to be able to sit down and have a conversation with your date as well.
 Do you love the same foods?
 Brilliant, you can know what to cook to impress your date or where to take him/her if you want to see him/her again.

 What was the highlight of your week so far?